 One idea we think could help leasing agents get prospects to close is to offer them a referral bonus by sharing your walkthrough videos on social media.
 You could apply this same bonus towards current residents as well.
 The bonus could be as much or as little as you see fit, but either way it doesn't require prospects or tenants much effort to share a video for a little extra cash.
 It's a win-win.

 Walkthrough videos will never fully replace the job of a leasing agent; in fact, they make their jobs easier.
 RentVision was born out of a property management company, and we know all too well the frustrations a leasing agent experiences when things aren't going well.
-By taking advantage of walkthrough videos, agents can conduct more qualified tours and close more leases.
+By taking advantage of walkthrough videos, leasing agents will be conducting in-person tours with more qualified prospects and close more leases.

 None of these benefits are possible, though, if prospects have no choice but to drive to your apartments to see them.
-If that's the case for your community, then it's time to add more virtual touring and leasing options to your website.
+If that's the case for your community, then it's time to add video touring options website.